Instability of QBC systems to Topological Anderson Insulating phases: Model and methods

 \section{Model and methods}

-We study a QBCP system realized in the square lattice with two orbitals per site.
-The model considers first-neighbor hoppings between the same orbitals and second-neighbors hoppings connecting different orbitals.
+We study a QBC system realized on the square lattice with two orbitals per site.
+The model considers first-neighbor hoppings between the same orbitals and second-neighbor hoppings coupling different orbitals.
 The Hamiltonian for the disorder-free model can be written in the reciprocal space as